 In Prince William County, great businesses often start with a simple idea and a lot of heart.
-For Kay and Vick, owners of Where the Locals Go, that idea began in their own kitchen, surrounded by family, music, and the comfort of home-cooked meals.
+For Kay Vickers and Vick Cook, owners of Where the Locals Go at 18017 Dumfries Shopping Plaza, that idea began in their own kitchen, surrounded by family, music, and the comfort of home-cooked meals.

 Before opening their brick-and-mortar location in Dumfries in late 2025, the couple spent years building a loyal following through Kay's Citrine Soul Food food truck, which first hit the road in 2019.
 What started as a passion project, quickly grew into something way bigger.